 The good news is that a bentonite clay armpit detox, for example, has additional benefits.
 According to research, “armpit detox can boost the immune system and decrease cancer risk.
 Conventional deodorants and antiperspirants are absorbed through the skin, and after many years of using these products, a lot of chemical residues have built upon a person’s skin.”

 Pit detox is easy.

 All you need is 1 TBS each of bentonite clay, apple cider vinegar, and water.
-Mix the three ingredients into a paste and place on clean armpits.
+Mix the three ingredients into a paste and place them on clean armpits.
 Rest with the mixture on the armpits for a few minutes up to 15-20.

 You’ll have to repeat the procedure daily for about a week.
 Make sure you are not using any deodorant or antiperspirant during that week.
 If pressed, massage a bit of coconut oil into the armpits, this will prevent excessive sweating.

-After one week of this detox, the pits should be detoxified and ready for natural deodorant.
+After one week of this detox, the pits should be detoxified and ready for a natural deodorant.
 It worked for me.